Arts at the center of life.

 A Jefferson Elementary School student stands by her artwork.
 AIE Artist: Paul Bennett.

-Copyright © 2006 The Arts Center.
+Copyright © 2002 Art Centric.
 All Rights Reserved.